 Estimated reading time: 3 minutes

 Seeing plenty of other dogs on your walk is always a pleasant sight, especially now the weather is getting warmer.
-However, there is an etiquette to dog walking, so it’s important to be aware of how your dog approaches other dogs, particularly those on leads or those wearing a yellow ribbon.
-If you see a dog on a lead, be considerate and put yours on a leash too, or at least make sure they don’t approach them.
+However, dog walking is etiquette, so it’s essential to be aware of how your dog approaches other dogs, particularly those on leads or those wearing a yellow ribbon.
+If you see a dog on a lead, be considerate and put yours on a leash, or at least make sure they don’t approach them.

 Why are dogs kept on the lead?